vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 The default workshop template provides a minimal configuration for a basic workshop environment.
 To assist in creating workshops for more complicated use cases, a set of overlays can be applied which will customize the workshop configuration for specific tasks.
 The currently available overlays are:

 * `spring-initialzr` - Adds configuration to embed an instance of the `start.spring.io` site into a workshop session dashboard, but where generated application code is unpacked into the workshop session container instead of being downloaded to the local machine.
 * `virtual-cluster` - Adds configuration to create a Kubernetes virtual cluster per workshop session.
-A workshop user has cluster admin access to the virtual cluster and ``kapp-controller`` is pre-installed into the virtual cluster.
+A workshop user has cluster admin access to the virtual cluster, ``kapp-controller`` is pre-installed into the virtual cluster, and `kctrl` command is provided.

 To apply an overlay use the ``--overlay`` option.
 The option can be used more than once.